des4maisons/til/til.md

 # everything else

+* In slack, to apply formatting to a message that already has formatting characters present, type Command+Shift+F.
 * In Google Calendar, there is a more straightforward way to show/hide declined events than going into Settings.
 Near top right, there is a dropdown for what timerange to display.
 Click that, and at the bottom, there is "show/hide